mattdodge/.codes/pages/resume.md

 {: .smaller}
 </div>

 A freemium web and mobile app for golfers to record scores and glean insights about specifics in their golf game.
 The app provides all golfers access to an advanced metric, strokes gained, that is typically only available to professionals.
-I did all of the development work on the product and a colleague did the design/UX work.
+I performed all of the development work on the product and a colleague completed the design/UX work.
 {: .col-lg-8 }
 </div>